AvitalTamir/contextdb/CONFIGURATION.md

 ### Log Configuration

-The append-only log is the foundation of ContextDB's durability guarantees.
+The append-only log is the foundation of Memora's durability guarantees.

 ```ini
 # Initial size of the append-only log file